bhf/rust-eda-boiler/README.md

 ### Sample Output

-Error logging is expected based on the modulo of the Id.
+Logging at ERROR is expected based on the modulo of the Id.

 ```bash
 [2025-12-26T10:28:14Z INFO  oms] Starting up OMS